A range of employability skills. Examples include good communicator, motivation, reliability, and adaptability.

-job-specific skills – for example, a games designer would need creative design and technical skills, whereas a doctor would need scientific, medical and technical skills.
-These are the skills that you mainly develop once you have finished full-time education and are in employment.
-Most employers are keen to offer training to the right person – for example as part of an Apprenticeship or a work-based training programme.
-The important thing is being willing to carry on learning once you leave school, college or university
+Job-specific skills.
+For example, a games designer needs creative design and technical skills, whereas a doctor needs scientific, medical and technical skills.
+These are the skills that you mainly develop once you are in employment.

-qualifications – these are evidence of personal, functional and employability
+Qualifications – these are evidence of personal skills, functional skills and employability skills

-a great team worker – you work confidently with others, take responsibility for your part of the work and take account of others’ views.
+A good team worker – you work confidently with others, take responsibility for your work and take account of others’ views.

 Functional skills are:

-beingabletouseEnglishwell – writing and communicating clearly, understanding meaning, and setting out information in a logical order
+Being able to use English well – writing and communicating clearly and setting out information in a logical order

 Information from www.wowbc.co.uk